Solving a Class of Infinite-Dimensional Tensor Eigenvalue Problems by Translational Invariant Tensor Ring Approximations

 The former is not practical when the exact solution of the problem is unknown.
-The latter can be misleading when the flexible iteration starts to stagnate, which does happen as shown in our numerical experiments.

-Based on the canonical form of the iTR, we also introduce a finite size iTR residual that can be used to monitor the convergence of the Rayleigh quotient.
-We give a practical procedure for adjusting the parameter $t$ in the flexible power iteration to ensure rapid but stable convergence and provide a stopping criterion for terminating the power iteration.
-As illustrated in the numerical experiments, such a procedure is very effective.
+The latter can be misleading when the power iteration starts to stagnate, which does happen as shown in our numerical experiments.
+Instead, we will show that the norm of a suitably defined residual can be used to monitor convergence.
+We give a practical procedure for adjusting the parameter $t$ in the flexible power iteration to ensure rapid and stable convergence and provide a stopping criterion for terminating the power iteration.
+As illustrated in the numerical experiments, such a procedure is effective.